civol/HDLRuby/README.md

 end
 ```

 The second possibility is to modify `dff` afterward.
-In HDLRuby, this achieved using the `open` method as it is done the following code:
+In HDLRuby, this is achieved using the `open` method as it is done in the following code:

 ```ruby
 dff.open do